Omar Farah Iltireh

-Omar Farah Iltireh (Cumar Faarax Ciiltire) (born 1933 in Ali-Sabieh, Djibouti) is a politician of the French Territory of the Afars and the Issas (TAFI) became the Republic of Djibouti in 1977.
+Omar Farah Iltireh (Cumar Faarax Ciiltire) (born 1933 in Ali-Sabieh, Djibouti) is a politician of the French Territory of the Afars and the Issas, (TAFI) which became the Republic of Djibouti in 1977.
 He died in France on May 6, 2008.

 Career

 He began his career as a teacher before devoting himself to politics.

-The referendum on independence in 1967, the Democratic Union Issa led by Omar Farah Iltireh called to vote "yes", that is to say, to maintain the territory under French sovereignty.
+The referendum on independence in 1967, the Democratic Union Issa led by Omar Farah Iltireh called to vote "yes", to maintain the territory under French sovereignty.
 In November 1968 Omar Farah was elected to the Assembly TFAI of the list headed by Ali Aref Bourhan and was appointed minister of public service in local government.